 - 8.6.
 Land and buildings owned or licensed by the Council shall not be disposed of without the prior approval of an Officer delegated to do so by the Council's Financial Scheme of Delegation.
-If the estimated value (combined value where more than one property is to be disposed of) of the property is greater than £500,000, a decision on the sale or transfer will need to be made by Members through the key decision process. - 8.7.
-Whichever authority is being sought, the following information must be provided: - a complete description of all the land and/or property to be included in the disposal or transfer;

-- confirmation from the Monitoring Officer that the title of the land and/or property is owned by the Council (or in the case of licences that the Licence is still extant and capable of transfer); - c. the reason for the sale or transfer and any restrictions which this may impose; - d. a report on any information which is held by the Council in the previous use of the land which may affect its value (e.g. if the site were contaminated); - e. the estimated value of the land and/or property; - f. evidence of local member consultation - g. recommendations on the following: - issues that need to be resolved before marketing the land and/or property can commence; - ii the preferred method of disposal (private treaty/public auction/formal tender); - iii the title to be transferred; - iv steps that need to be undertaken to maximise the value of the asset prior to disposal e.g. planning applications; - v the minimum price that the Council is prepared to receive together with an asking price. - 8.8.
-Where it has been decided that the disposal of the land and/or property will be by formal tender, Standing Order 7 above relating to tenders shall be applied.
+If the estimated value (combined value where more than one property is to be disposed of) of the property is greater than £500,000, disposal capital value or rental value per annum, a decision on the sale or transfer will need to be made by councillors through the key decision process. - 8.7.
+Whichever authority is being sought, the following information must be provided: - a. a complete description of all the land and/or property to be included in the disposal or transfer; - confirmation from the Service Director Legal and Democratic Services or Monitoring Officer that the title of the land and/or property is owned by the Council (or in the case of licences that the Licence is still extant and capable of transfer); - c. the reason for the sale or transfer and any restrictions which this may impose; - d. a report on any information which is held by the Council in the previous use of the land which may affect its value (e.g. if the site were contaminated); - e. the estimated value of the land and/or property; - f. evidence of local member consultation - g. recommendations on the following: - i issues that need to be resolved before marketing the land and/or property can commence; - ii the preferred method of disposal (private treaty/public auction/formal tender); - iii the title to be transferred; - iv steps that need to be undertaken to maximise the value of the asset prior to disposal e.g. planning applications; - v the minimum price that the Council is prepared to receive together with an asking price. - 8.8.
+Where it has been decided that the disposal of the land and/or property will be by formal tender, the requirements of the Contract Procedure Rules relating to tenders shall be applied.